 📝 How to Install a UV Water Purifier System

 To hook up a UV water purifier to your plumbing, here’s what you’ll need to do.
+Please also cross reference the user/installation guide for your specific model if needed.

 - Sediment pre-filter